runtimeverification/k/k-distribution/INSTALL.md

 brew install kframework--X.Y.Z.ID.bottle.BN.tar.gz -v
 ```

-Note: the brew package should install on MacOS X Catalina systems even though
-the package was built for Mojave.
+Note: we do not yet have a MacOS Monterey bottle.
+The existing brew package
+also does not work on M1 Silicon Macs.
+If you have either of these systems,
+you should build from source for the time being.

 #### Homebrew Alternate Installation